-Intervention Manager
+The Intervention Manager

-Do not share the username and password to the Intervention Manager with too many people.
-The data in the Intervention Manager is confidential and can be seen and deleted by anyone who has the username and password details so it is important to restrict access to only the people who really need it.
+The data in the Intervention Manager is confidential and can be seen and deleted by anyone who has the account username and password.
+Therefore, please only share the username and password with a select number of people directly related to the study.